 - Class 2 safety vests are required by OSHA for medium-risk locations where traffic moves up to 50 mph such as city streets (construction workers, crossing guards, police, emergency responders), mines, factories and warehouses with fast-moving equipment, railways, bridges, ports, airports and other similar environments.
 Class 2 vests are adequate for light rain and night time conditions, but not if visibility is substantially impaired.

 - Class 3 safety vests are required by OSHA for high-risk locations where traffic exceeds 50 mph, and in low-visibility situations such as heavy rain, sleet, snow or smoke.
 Police officers, paramedics, tow truck operators, snow chain installers, airport baggage handlers, aircraft marshalls and search & rescue specialists are all examples of jobs that require a class 3 safety vest.

 Where Should Safety Vests Be Worn?

 According to OSHA requirements, as long as someone is in a place that warrants the use of a safety vest, he or she should use it.
 This includes:

 - Firefighting sites

-For example, if you are a flagger, you should not direct traffic without wearing a high-visibility safety vest.
+For example, if you are a flagger, emergency responder, police officer or road worker, you should not work around or direct traffic without wearing a high-visibility safety vest.
 This will not only increase your own safety, but also for passing drivers.